danialzainul/bootstrap-challenges/01-Pure-Bootstrap-grid/README.md

 - When designing grids, always start writing your `.col` classes for the smallest resolution `xs`.
 Asking yourself which proportion you want for this resolution (full screen (`.col-xs-12`)? half screen (`.col-xs-6`)?
 25%-screen (`.col-xs-3`)?.
 Then move on to the next size (`sm`) and repeat this introspection work.
 And so on and so on until you get to `lg`.

 - Notice that you are not obliged to write all the `xs/sm/md/lg` classes.
 If you forgot one, the immediate preceding class applies.
-For instance a `<div class="col-xs-12 col-md-6">` will be full-screen from mobile to laptop, and then half-screen from labtop to larger screens (desktop).
+For instance a `<div class="col-xs-12 col-md-6">` will be full-screen from mobile to laptop, and then half-screen from laptop to larger screens (desktop).

 - The 4th smiley grid is a bit tricky.
 You'll have to nest rows.
 Here is how you do this: